Tech Talk

 ✅ What to Choose Instead

-What’s the Oldest MacBook We Recommend in 2025?
+What’s the Oldest MacBook We Recommend in 2026?

-Whether you choose the MacBook Air M1 or MacBook Pro M1, you’ll get a fast, quiet, and efficient machine that can easily handle modern workloads and macOS updates for years to come.
+Whether you choose the MacBook Air M1 or the MacBook Pro M1, you’ll get a fast, quiet, and efficient machine that can easily handle modern workloads and macOS updates for years to come.

-Here’s a side-by-side comparison of the 2020 MacBook Air vs. MacBook Pro:
+Below is a side-by-side comparison of the 2020 MacBook Air (M1) and 2020 MacBook Pro (M1).

 Feature MacBook Air (M1, 2020) MacBook Pro (M1, 2020)